cdhogan/DFT-basics/2_Graphene/0_cutoff/README.md

      ![Total energy vs kinetic energy cutoff](Ref/Etot_vs_Ecut.png?raw=true "Total energy vs kinetic energy cutoff")

-     You will notice that a much higher cutoff is needed for C than for Si, for the same pseudopotential: we say C is "harder" than Si.
-For the sake of this tutorial, however, let's keep a low cutoff of 20 Ry.
+     You will notice that a much higher cutoff is needed for C than for Si, for the same family of pseudopotential (norm-conserving): we say C is "harder" than Si.
+For the sake of this tutorial, however, let's keep a (dangerously?) low cutoff of 20 Ry.
   6. ADVANCED USERS: The shell scripts 'run_ecut' and 'run_plots' in the 'Script' directory will do everything automatically from step 3 to 5 (explained using comments inside the script).
 You may first have to modify the ENVIRONMENT_VARIABLES file in the root directory.
 The scripts must be run from the main 0_cutoff directory (or copied there).
 Hit 'q' to cycle through plot windows as they appear.
 Inspect the PDFs or PNGs that are created.
       ```
       ./Script/run_ecut